Caha Mail Description Document

 - It is very bad to offer/give the own mail account to not authorized people.

-- Users have to take into account the virus problem, and being conscious of the differences of using CAHA addresses and those others given by other Internet Service Providers.
+- Users have to take into account the virus problem, and being conscious of the differences of using CAHA addresses and those others given by other ISPs.

 - The mail system is a tool that will not be used for personal use.